Outside Tap Installation Cost

 If a replacement is being made, then your plumber will simply have to remove and replace the external tap; this is done by gripping the adjustable spanner on the neck of the tap and twisting; there may be a need to use grips to hold the wall mount if the joint is particularly tight.

-Typically, a replacement tap should cost in the region of £10 - £15 if you decide to undertake the work yourself, or a plumber may complete for the work you for as little as £30 - £50.
+Typically, a replacement tap should cost in the region of £10 to £15 if you decide to undertake the work yourself, or a plumber may complete the work for you for as little as £30 to £50.

 In the event that the external tap needs to be removed completely, the tap will be removed with the same process.